Developmental Malformations

 (4) Monitoring for symptoms and signs of increased intracranial pressure including headache, nausea, vomiting, lethargy, irritability, and personality change. | |

-Urologic.
-Treatment of urologic abnormalities ensures health and is a high management priority.
+Adequate management of urologic abnormalities is a high management priority.
+Symptomatic urinary tract infections occur in 35% of myelomeningocele patients, whereas vesicoureteral reflex is found in 20% of patients (56).
 Individuals who are at high risk for renal deterioration need to be identified.
-They include individuals with high-pressure bladder systems, vesicoureteric abnormalities leading to reflux and hydronephrosis, or recurrent urinary tract infections (20).
+They include individuals with high-pressure bladder systems, vesicoureteral abnormalities leading to reflux and hydronephrosis, or recurrent urinary tract infections (25).
 It is important to emphasize that urologic status is rarely static in people with spinal dysraphism; individuals can convert from the low- to the high-risk group.
-Frequent monitoring and aggressive management centered around clean intermittent catheterization are needed to prevent such complications as hypertension and renal failure (46).
+Frequent monitoring and aggressive management centered around clean intermittent catheterization are needed to prevent such complications as hypertension and renal failure (53).
+In the long-term, 54% of patients with myelomeningocele require clean intermittent catheterization (09).

-Orthopedic.
-The management of orthopedic deformities in individuals with dysraphic states has been the subject of much discussion, and management philosophies often differ.
+The management of orthopedic deformities in individuals with states of dysraphism has been the subject of much discussion, and management philosophies often differ.
 The key issue is whether to pursue aggressive interventions to maintain ambulation as long as possible.
 Orthopedic interventions, often required to maintain an upright posture and adequate hip-knee-ankle alignment, include release of hip or knee contractures and procedures designed to manage dislocated hips.
-Proponents of aggressive maintenance of an ambulatory state maintain that this is a critical component of child development (31; 25).
+Proponents of aggressive maintenance of an ambulatory state maintain that this is a critical component of child development (35; 29).
 Other factors stated to support this approach include less skin breakdown, better renal health, and improved bowel function and continence.
-On the other hand, others argue that the repeated surgical procedures required to maintain ambulation are too high a price to pay (52).
-Risks and complications of these procedures can have lasting consequences (19).
+On the other hand, others argue that the repeated surgical procedures required to maintain ambulation are too high a price to pay (59).
+Risks and complications of these procedures can have lasting consequences (24).
 Furthermore, many individuals with myelomeningocele do not remain ambulatory, with this usually becoming evident in the second decade of life.
-There are also data suggesting that the ones who maintain ambulation have as many problems with skin breakdown as the ones who forgo ambulation in favor of wheeled mobility, just in a different distribution (feet or ankles vs. sacrum buttocks) (37).
+There are also data suggesting that the ones who maintain ambulation have as many problems with skin breakdown as the ones who forgo ambulation in favor of wheeled mobility, just in a different distribution (feet or ankles vs. sacrum buttocks) (44).

 Lesions of the fifth lumbar nerve root and below (ie, sacral lesions) are often associated with inversion eversion and calcaneal deformities of the foot and may require tendon releases, transfers, and sometimes joint fusions.